[Updated May 2023]

 Google has firmly established itself as an Internet authority on all things.
 Not only does it have complex algorithms for how it calculates your site’s SEO value, it has also recently begun participating in the travel market by offering reservations for hotels, flights, weather forecasts, and other suggestions for numerous destinations.
 This makes Google even more of a major player in getting your business in the public eye and convincing travelers to book with you.

-Tip: An up-to-date website and a blog can work wonders with the Google wizards to keep your site ranking well, so make sure you’re updating your content regularly and effectively.
-Keep your Google My Business listing updated and accurate to facilitate users coming to you directly from Google My Business.
+Tip: An up-to-date website(opens in a new tab) and a blog(opens in a new tab) are essential, and can work wonders with the Google wizards to keep your site ranking well.
+Make sure you’re updating your content regularly and effectively.
+Keep your Google My Business listing(opens in a new tab) updated and accurate to facilitate users coming to you directly from Google My Business.

 3. Data in the tourism sector for marketing decision making